adghayes/swimset/README.md

 -   [swimrankings.net](https://www.swimrankings.net/), arguably the best for recent data, is a crowdsourced result database.
 Swimmers and coaches are encouraged to log in to update their times.
 Unlike the FINA data, swimmers are uniquely ID'd.
 The dataset was the basis of [Tanyoung Kim's analysis](https://towardsdatascience.com/data-visualization-of-elite-swimmers-competition-results-part-1-datasets-bd09b68154c2) on Towards Data Science.
 It contains several meets that FINA does not have, like the Pan American Championships, Commonwealth Games, and European Championships, although not all of FINA's 25m Championship data.
 Unlike FINA data, it does not contain preliminary and semifinal data within their respective heats, instead all results from each phase of the competition are grouped together.
 Ultimately, this data was not used because the site's `robot.txt` prohibits scraping.

 -   FINA (Fédération internationale de natation) is the international body governing swimming.
 They host the World Championships every other year and also play an important role in the Olympics.
-FINA also hosts the 25m World Championships, Junior World Championships, "Champion Series" and "World Cup."
+FINA also hosts the 25m World Championships, Junior World Championships, Champion Series and World Cup.
 Data for FINA hosted meets is available at [fina.org](fina.org) and is fairly consistently formatted.
 The focus of the data cleaning and exploratory data analysis below is the FINA data.

 Data Preparation
 ----------------

 ### Crawling and Scraping

-fina.org was scrawled with a basic *CrawlSpider* that started from the [overall results list](http://www.fina.org/discipline/swimming/results) and paginated throught the list while following each meet link.
+fina.org was scrawled with a basic scrapy *CrawlSpider* that started from the [overall results list](http://www.fina.org/discipline/swimming/results) and paginated throught the list while following each meet link.
 From each [meet result page](http://www.fina.org/competition-results/53c913aa-b0d6-446d-86a7-5f3190ff16a9/45/46835), each event link was followed and results were scraped from those pages.
 Event metadata (url, competition name, dates, title, location, ... ), heat metadata (date, html id, name), and results (time, name, notes, place, rank, points, splits) were scraped from the page and passed to the scrapy pipeline as JSON blobs.
 Download delay on the spider was set to a generous ten seconds, as required by the *robots.txt* to avoid putting any strain on the site.
 With the delay, the entire site was scraped in a few hours to a JSON file.

 ### Tidying and Wrangling